 The Institutes admitted to the Network will integrate their curricular activities with educational programs and projects with an international vocation, focused on at least one of the following reference themes:

 - Heritage related to the Ancient Mediterranean Civilizations (Phoenician-Punic, Greek, Roman, Etruscan, Iberian, Celtic, Gallic, etc.);

 - Mediterranean Intercultural Dialogue and Promotion of Identity;

 - Mediterranean diet;

 - Sustainable Development (Protection of the Mediterranean Sea and Sustainable Tourism)

 How to join the International Network of Mediterranean Schools (Edu.Net)

 LThe Direction Bureau of the Route, together with the members of the Scientific Committee, will examine the applications and the educational project presented for the inclusion in the portal and the assignment to the applicant Institute of the “School of the International Network of Mediterranean Schools – Edu.Net”.
 This qualification will allow schools to show the logo of the Phoenicians’ Route and will remain valid up to request for withdrawal or exclusion due to justified reason or inactivity.

-The partner schools have to send a final report of the activities carried out during the school year by email by 15.07.2018 to email@example.com, and attach any materials and products, together with an indication of the link of the publication of works on the institutional website of the school.
+The partner schools have to send a final report of the activities carried out during the school year by email by 15.07 of the following year to firstname.lastname@example.org, and attach any materials and products, together with an indication of the link of the publication of works on the institutional website of the school.